Civil, Criminal and Family Procedure Rules in the UK Explained

 The UK civil legal framework needed reform, they aimed to make a fair system.
 So, Lord Woolf was appointed in 1995 to review it.
 His report, published in 1996, highlighted the need for a new, streamlined set of UK legal procedure rules.
 CPR UK was introduced three years later.
 Since then, they have undergone several amendments to continue improving the process.

-Key Features of Civil Procedure Rules (CPR)
+Key Features of CPR

 The CPR consists of 16 parts covering various aspects of civil litigation, including: